Flat Fee Landlord

 What Drives Rent in Northern Virginia

-Beyond square footage and bedroom count, rent in Northern Virginia is primarily driven by:
+Beyond square footage and bedroom count, rent in Northern Virginia is primarily driven by five factors that landlords must understand to price accurately:

-• HOA amenities: Communities with pools, fitness centers, and maintained common areas support higher rents than comparable homes without amenities.
+HOA amenities (impact: $100 to $200 per month): Communities with pools, fitness centers, tennis courts, and maintained common areas support modestly higher rents than comparable homes without amenities.
+However, the landlord must weigh this premium against the HOA dues that reduce net income.

 How to Price Your Specific Property

-The right approach: look at what comparable properties have actually rented for in your specific school zone, at your specific Metro distance, at your specific condition tier, in the last 30–60 days.
-Not what they're listed at — what they've rented for.
-Zillow estimates, Rentometer averages, and generic market reports miss this specificity.
+The right approach to pricing is evidence-based, not aspiration-based.
+Look at what comparable properties have actually rented for in your specific school zone, at your specific Metro distance, at your specific condition tier, in the last 30 to 60 days.
+Not what they are listed at — what they have actually rented for.
+Active listings tell you what landlords are hoping to get.
+Closed placements tell you what tenants are actually paying.

 The Real Cost of Getting Pricing Wrong

-Overpricing by $200/month on an Arlington property: every week of extended vacancy costs $700.
-If overpricing extends vacancy by 5 weeks, you've lost $3,500 — more than the annual premium you were hoping to capture at the higher rent.
-The math almost never works in favor of testing a higher price and then dropping.
+Overpricing by $200 per month on an Arlington property: Every week of extended vacancy costs approximately $700 to $900 (including mortgage, HOA, taxes, insurance, and utilities).
+If overpricing extends vacancy by 3 to 5 weeks, you have lost $2,100 to $4,500 — more than the annual premium you were hoping to capture at the higher rent.
+After reducing the price and finally placing a tenant, your net annual income is lower than if you had priced correctly from day one.

-Get your free rental analysis — including an address-specific rent estimate for your Northern Virginia property.
+Get your free rental analysis — including an address-specific rent estimate for your Northern Virginia property based on actual recent placements, not algorithm estimates.
+See our tenant placement process that averages 15 to 21 days, our guarantees, and our landlord reviews.

 • 2,000+